 Excitement in the Air as

-actions of 100 years ago by driving the last spike, this time marking the
+forbear's actions of 100 years ago by driving the last spike, this time marking the end of the railway's

-others from as far away as Europe, to witness the 100th anniversary celebrations marking the Driving of the Last Spike
+from as far away as Europe, to witness the 100th anniversary celebrations marking the Driving of the

-Donald A. Smith drove the last spike which completed the CPR's transcontinental
+09:22, the moment Donald A. Smith drove the last spike which completed the CPR's transcontinental

 John Kelsall, vice-president, operation and maintenance, who served as master of ceremonies on this

-The event was well attended by media this time, unlike the original ceremony 100 years ago when none were present.
+The event was well attended by media this time, unlike the original ceremony 100-years-ago when

-could feel the excitement in the air - people waiting for the spike to be driven".
+Commerce.
+"You could feel the excitement in the air, people waiting for the spike to be

 The official party was introduced by Mr. Kelsall, and it read like a Canadian Who's Who.